JonathanWilbur/mueller-report/volume1.md

 timing, Papadopoulos acknowledged that he had met Mifsud and that Mifsud told him the Russians had "dirt" on Clinton in the form of "thousands of emails."
-But Papadopoulos stated multiple times that those communications occurred before he joined the Trump campaign and that it was a "very strange coincidence " to be told of the "dirt" before he started working for the campaign.
+But Papadopoulos stated multiple times that those communications occurred before he joined the Trump campaign and that it was a "very strange coincidence" to be told of the "dirt" before he started working for the campaign.
 This account was false.
 Papadopoulos met Mifsud for the first time on approximately March 14, 2016, after Papadopoulos had already learned he would be a foreign policy advisor for the campaign.
 Mifsud showed interest in Papadopoulos only after learning of his role on the